xyfer17/godaddy-assessement/README.md

 * Blazing fast development server and HMR powered by Vite.
 * Click on a repository to see a detailed view.
 * **Reusable `useFetch` hook** for clean and maintainable data fetching.
+* **Routing uses lazy loading:** Both the repository list and details views are loaded lazily using React's `lazy` and `Suspense` for optimal performance.
 * Detailed view includes:
     * Title and Description
     * Link to the repository